onflow/cadence/docs/language.md

 // `b.value` is 2, `a.value` is `0`
 ```

-#### Accessing Fields and Functions of Composite Data Types Using Optional Chaining
+#### Accessing Fields and Functions of Composite Types Using Optional Chaining

-If a composite data type with fields and functions is wrapped in an optional,
+If a composite type with fields and functions is wrapped in an optional,
 optional chaining can be used to get those values or call the function without
 having to get the value of the optional first.